A blind loop can cause escalating problems, including:

 - Brittle bones (osteoporosis).
 Over time, damage to your intestine from abnormal bacterial growth causes poor calcium absorption, and eventually may lead to bone diseases, such as osteoporosis.

 - Kidney stones.
-Poor calcium absorption may also result in kidney stones.
+Poor calcium absorption may also eventually result in kidney stones.

 You Are ...
 The Campaign for Mayo Clinic